tira-io/tira/documentation/participants/llms-via-rest-api.rst

     Uploading the software.

-4. The uploaded software can be started in the TIRA web interface where you can provide the environment variables.
+4. The uploaded software can be started in the TIRA web interface from your submission page where you can provide the environment variables.

 .. figure:: images/forward-llm-environment-variables.png